digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/manage_domain_entities.rst

    :end-before: user-manual-entry-end: DynamicallyOnboardSequencerWithSeparateConsoles
    :dedent:

-A newly onboarded sequencer only serves events sequenced more recently than the "onboarding snapshot", or more precisely events with timestamps more recent than the timestamp at which the new sequencer's signing key becomes valid.
+A newly onboarded sequencer only serves events more recent than the "onboarding snapshot".
 If a participant (or mediator) connects to a newly onboarded sequencer too soon, the sequencer subscription aborts with a "FAILED_PRECONDITION" error specifying "InvalidCounter" or "SEQUENCER_TOMBSTONE_ENCOUNTERED".
-In such a case, the participant or mediator should connect to another sequencer with a longer history of sequenced events before switching to the newly onboarded sequencer.
-To avoid such errors altogether, the best practice is to wait at least for the "maximum decision time" (the sum of the participant_response_timeout and mediator_reaction_timeout dynamic domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.
+If this occurs, the participant or mediator should connect to another sequencer with a longer history of sequenced events before switching to the newly onboarded sequencer.
+To avoid such errors the best practice is to wait at least for the "maximum decision time" (the sum of the participant_response_timeout and mediator_reaction_timeout dynamic domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.